hdShang/arxiv-daily/docs/cs-CV/2025-08-17/papers/250812522v2-musaco-multimodal-subject-specific-selection-and-adaptation-for-expr.md

 ---
 layout: default
-title: MuSACo: Multimodal Subject-Specific Selection and Adaptation for Expression Recognition with Co-Training
+title: "MuSACo: Multimodal Subject-Specific Selection and Adaptation for Expression Recognition with Co-Training"
 ---

 # MuSACo: Multimodal Subject-Specific Selection and Adaptation for Expression Recognition with Co-Training